eboccalari/google-android-unscramble/README.md

 The ViewModel class stores and manages UI-related data.
 The ViewModel class allows data to survive configuration changes such as screen rotations.
 ViewModel is one of the recommended Android Architecture Components.

+Second codelab: Summary LiveData
+LiveData holds data; LiveData is a wrapper that can be used with any data LiveData is observable, which means that an observer is notified when the data held by the LiveData object changes.
+LiveData is lifecycle-aware.
+When you attach an observer to the LiveData, the observer is associated with a LifecycleOwner (usually an Activity or Fragment).
+The LiveData only updates observers that are in an active lifecycle state such as STARTED or RESUMED.
+You can read more about LiveData and observation here.
+Apps can listen to the LiveData changes from the layout using Data Binding and binding expressions.
+Binding expressions are written within the layout in the attribute properties (such as android:text) referencing the layout properties.

 License
 -------